m4cit/slangID2/README.md

 In a nutshell: The slangID project tries to detect slang phrases / sentences.
 Something literally no one asked for...

 You can train a selection of Machine Learning Models, and print out a test set of sentences with the **DEMO** button.
 Or you can type a phrase and see what type it is  identified as.
+All the models are pre-trained.

 # Challenges